SaranshSabharwal/Weather-App-/README.md

 JavaScript Fetch API or Libraries: The app can leverage the built-in JavaScript Fetch API or utilize popular libraries like Axios to make requests to the OpenWeather API and retrieve weather data.
 Data Parsing and Display: Once weather data is retrieved, JavaScript parses the response to extract relevant information and dynamically updates the HTML elements displaying the weather details on your webpage.

-This project was inspired and created by following GreatStack youtube tutorial

 This project uses OpenWeather API